Bill pushes for commission to investigate federal response to Puerto Rico hurricanes

 In a previous statement to NBC News, FEMA said "the insinuation that federal response has been lacking is absurd."
 Some of the aid from FEMA included more than $1.3 billion in support to survivors, a 62-day mission to provide food and water, and the installations of 2,193 generators, among other efforts, according to the agency.

-Back in February, HUD approved an $18.5 billion grant, the largest single amount of disaster recovery assistance awarded in the agency's history.
+In February, HUD approved an $18.5 billion grant, the largest single disaster recovery award in the agency's history.
 It had also allocated $1.5 billion to the island in February — bringing HUD’s total investment in Puerto Rico’s recovery to $20 billion.
 Most of these funds have not been disbursed yet.

 The newly introduced bill calls for the independent commission to be formed in the next two months.
 If all goes through, it would take a year for the members of the commission to conduct an investigation looking into efforts to report accurate death toll numbers, federal preparedness guidelines issued ahead of the 2017 hurricane season, the vulnerability of Puerto Rico’s economic situation, the island’s telecommunications systems and the ability of the federal government to mobilize emergency response efforts in an island.